 Yes, you can still apply, but we will need an email address or a mobile phone number for communication purposes.
 You may use a relative’s or friend’s contact information (mobile phone number and/or email address) for login purposes if you don’t have one of your own.
 Much of the communication that will come from schools regarding the status of your application will be via email or text message, so we want to ensure that you have access to this information.

-If I complete an application at the OUSD enrollment center, do I need to complete another application?
+If I completed the OUSD application online, do I need to complete the EnrollOak.org charter application too?

 I have two children that I’d like to complete applications for.
 Do I complete separate applications for each?